pradeepkhanal23/portfolio-frontend/README.md

 # Portfolio Website

-This is a professional portfolio website created using React, Sass, Sanity CMS, and Framer Motion.
+Welcome to my professional portfolio website.
+I have used React, Sass, Sanity CMS, and Framer Motion to create this website.
 It serves as a showcase of my work, skills, and experiences.
-The project was developed with the help of a YouTube video tutorial by JavaScript Mastery, and its contribution is duly acknowledged.
+The design inspiration of this portfolio website has been taken from JS mastery, and its contribution is duly acknowledged.

 ## Screenshot